Obama Says "You Are Right to Be Concerned", "Fear Is Powerful" In Advice Given During Speech To Democratic Party Faithful

 Promising better outcomes if his advice was taken to heart, Obama made it clear that the Democrats are taking the current administration very seriously as political adversaries and advised against underestimating the Republicans and their supporters.

-Former president Obama concluded his remarks at the garden fundraiser by speaking about the necessity to engage with, and create, the energy needed to deliver actual votes and concrete support in the upcoming midterms and the following federal elections.
+Former President Obama concluded his remarks at the garden fundraiser by speaking about the necessity to engage with, and create, the energy needed to deliver actual votes and concrete support in the upcoming midterms and the following federal elections.